Event Delegation in JavaScript

 • Dynamic Content: It will help you to add elements dynamically after page reloads, like adding new list items to a list.

-• Performance Optimization: Instead of adding event listeners to each and every child element, event delegation allows you to add a single event listener to the parent element and make your code run faster.
+• Performance Optimization: Instead of adding event listeners to every child element, event delegation allows you to add a single event listener to the parent element and make your code run faster.

 • Scalable Code: Cleaner and easier to maintain while working with lots of similar elements.